 The most popular, secure, and reliable cloud for Windows

 Customers have been running Windows workloads on AWS for over a decade.
-We run nearly 2x more Windows Server instances than the next largest cloud provider, according to an IDC report.
 Our experience running Windows applications has earned our customers’ trust and the number of AWS enterprise customers using Amazon EC2 for Windows Server has grown 5x since 2015.
 You can select from a number of Windows Server versions including the latest version, Windows Server 2019.
 In addition, AWS supports everything you need to build and run Windows applications including Active Directory, .NET, System Center, Microsoft SQL Server, Visual Studio and Windows desktop-as-a-service.
 AWS also has the first and only fully managed native-Windows file system available in the cloud with FSx for Windows File Server and is the only cloud provider to provide production support for Kubernetes on Windows.

 Windows Server 2008/2008 R2 End of Support